AY2324S1-CS2103-F13-2/tp/docs/UserGuide.md

 - If there is no birthday in the month provided or the birthday is past the current date in the same month, return **No upcoming birthdays**

 Examples:
-- `birthday` followed by `10` displays all employees who have their birthday in the month of October
+- `birthday` followed by `10` displays all employees who have their birthday in the month of October.

 ### Saving the data